graded-cs-resources/lesson04_consolidating/Readme.md

 Before you look at the assignments, set up your server and build.

 - [ ] Press Cmd-Shift-B or Ctrl-Shift-B to get the build window.
 Select `tsc:watch` from the list.
 This will make it so that your computer AUTOMATICALLY builds the typescript files whenver you save.
+  * Just so you know, the javascript files get put in a special folder called `build`, just to keep them out of your way.
+If that folder doesn't appear, something bad is happening.
 - [ ] Click the "Go Live" button on the bottom to launch your live server.

 As long as you did both of those steps, your test page will *always, automatically stay updated!* Every time you save one of the typescript files you will get a fresh, ready to test page.